AHBS III: 8th - 9th October 2018, Johannesburg, South Africa

 With over 350 delegates from 52 countries and 31 from African countries represented, AHBS III was 2 days of energetic dialogues.
 This symposium demonstrated the will of stakeholders to collaborate and commit to a healthier Africa.
 The outcomes shared with several Ministries of Health will provide the much needed innovative approaches towards UHC for Africa.

 Achieving UHC for Africa: Stronger Together

-Dr. Aaron Motsoaledi, Minister of Health, South Arica, who officially opened the symposium reminded delegates that UHC should leave no one behind and that there should be a focus on quality healthcare.
+Dr. Aaron Motsoaledi, former Minister of Health, South Africa, who officially opened the symposium reminded delegates that UHC should leave no one behind and that there should be a focus on quality healthcare.